kosniaz/today_i_learned/README.md

 ## Kubernetes terminology

-* Kubernetes deployment configuration: the yaml file with all the stuff
+* _Kubernetes deployment configuration_ : the yaml file with all the stuff
 * Cluster has nodes.
 A node has pods.
 Pods have containers.
-You can do stuff the containers, using kubectl.
+You can do stuff with the containers, using kubectl.
 * kubectl is your go-to tool for doing anything kube-related.
 * If you have a pode with just one container,
   `kubectl exec <podname> command` runs a command in that container.